ory/go-acc/README.md

 # go-acc

 A tool for reporting accurate Code Coverage in Golang.
-It is an adaption of the following bash script:
+It is a cross platform (osx, windows, linux) adaption of the following bash script:

 ```bash
 touch ./coverage.tmp